FDSG: Forecasting Dynamic Scene Graphs: Experiments

-\textbf{Dynamic Scene Graph Generation.} We evaluate our method on \texttt{DSGG} using the SGDET protocol, with results summarized in Table~\ref{tab:dsgg}.
+Our evaluation results on \texttt{DSGG} using the SGDET protocol are summarized in Table~\ref{tab:dsgg}.
 Our approach consistently outperforms state-of-the-art methods across all metrics in both \textit{With Constraint} and \textit{No Constraint} settings, in particular achieving a notable performance gain over OED \cite{wang2024oed} in both R@50 and mR@50.
-For comparison in the PredCLS and SGCLS tasks, please refer to Supplementary C.1.

-\textbf{Scene Graph Anticipation.} Table~\ref{tab:sga} presents our results on \texttt{SGA} with an observation fraction of $\mathcal{F} = 0.5$ on Action Genome Scenes.
-Our method outperforms SceneSayer \cite{peddi2025towards} across all metrics, achieving up to 50\% improvement in mR@10 and mR@50, and averaging a 40\% gain across Mean Recall metrics, highlighting our model’s effectiveness in reducing prediction bias.
-Additional results for $\mathcal{F} = {0.3, 0.7, 0.9}$ and for Grounded / Partially Grounded protocols are provided in Supplementary C.2.
+Further evaluation results for Scene Graph Classification (SGCLS) and Predicate Classification (PredCLS) for the \texttt{DSGG} task are presented in Table \ref{tab:SGCLS} and Table \ref{tab:PredCLS}, respectively.
+It is worth mentioning that, unlike OED \cite{wang2024oed}, we do not train separate models for the PredCLS and SGCLS tasks.
+We follow the recently verified match-and-assign strategy in one-stage scene graph generation methods \cite{cong2023reltr,im2024egtr}, the ground-truth labels can be easily assigned to the queries with matched triplet proposals for the evaluation of PredCLS and SGCLS.
+In contrast, OED follows the two-stage model strategy which the model is modified to incorporate additional input information (ground truth bounding boxes in SGCLS and additionally ground truth bounding boxes and entity labels in PredCLS) and then re-trained.

+For SGCLS, in general, our model outperforms other baselines, especially TEMPURA \cite{nag2023unbiased}, which is specifically designed for unbiased scene graph generation on the Mean Recall metrics.
+Since the SGCLS results of OED are not reported in the paper \cite{wang2024oed} and the model checkpoint is unavailable, we have to exclude OED in Table~\ref{tab:SGCLS}.
+For PredCLS, our model achieves comparable performance to the state-of-the-art model OED, even without training a separate model for PredCLS.

+The strong performances of our FDSG method on all three protocols are consistent, demonstrating the overall superiority of FDSG on the \texttt{DSGG} task.